Profx5/cse15l-lab-reports/lab1.md

 ![Image](cdwitharg.png)

 The working directory when running the `cd` command was `/home`.
 The input was the `cd` command passing an argument of the directory `lecture1`.
 The ouput of this was nothing but the prompt in the terminal as you can see from the example has changed so that the working directory is now `/home/lecture1`.
-There were no errors but the command instead just changed the working directory and showed no output.
+This happened because the `cd` command's function is to change the working directory and we gave a specific working directory to change to through our argument.
+This scenario created no errors.
 <br>
 <br>
 <br>